 Countries with past BSE outbreaks have invested heavily in surveillance systems designed specifically for early detection:

-- Cattle Testing Programs: Random sampling of slaughtered animals for signs of BSE before entering markets.
+- Cattle Testing Programs: Targeted sampling of higher-risk cattle for signs of BSE before unsafe materials can enter markets.

 - Epidemiological Tracking: Tracing back infected herds and restricting their products from human consumption.

-- Molecular Diagnostics: Advanced assays capable of detecting minute amounts of abnormal prions within tissues.
+- Molecular Diagnostics: Advanced assays capable of detecting abnormal prions within tissues.

 These systems allow rapid response when suspicious cases emerge and help maintain consumer confidence globally regarding beef safety standards.